 Dates Health Tips

 - Dates are loaded with the energy you need every day – to win a marathon or get you through a tough day.
-With only 24 calories per date (248 per 100 gram serving), dates are high in dietary fiber, carbohydrates, and contain more potassium than bananas.
-Yet, they are virtually fat, cholesterol and sodium free.
+With only 24 calories per date (248 per 100-gram serving), dates are high in dietary fiber, carbohydrates, and contain more potassium than bananas.
+Yet, they are virtually fat, cholesterol and sodium-free.
+So, this is the first of the Dates Health Tips.

 - A handful of dates will help you meet the 5-a-day goal.
 Five to six delicious dates or a cup of chopped dates equals one serving.
 Great tasting, power-packed California dates are part of the USDA pyramid’s food group.
 Eating dates can help you achieve the recommended goal for fruit servings each day.